premop614/customer-segmentation-and-seasonality-analysis/README.md

 ## Note

-This project is part of a master’s thesis and focuses on analytical methodology and interpretation of results.
-It is not intended as a production-ready solution.

 The data preparation and exploratory analysis were initially performed in Excel, while the modelling and advanced analysis were implemented in Python.# customer-segmentation-seasonality-analysis
 This repository contains the analytical part of a master’s thesis focused on understanding customer behaviour using data-driven methods.